 - If you are waking up in the morning with a headache

 - If you are using simple pain relievers 10 or more days per month or combination analgesics more than four days a month.

 Officially, rebound is listed in the International Classification of Headache Disorders as a “medication-overuse headache.”
 But since that term sounds as though the patient is being blamed for their own headache — when they were just trying to feel better! — we prefer the terms “rebound” or “medication-adaptation” headache.

 It’s thought that for people who are migraine-prone, taking too much headache medicine decreases the brain’s own ability to control pain.
 It also may increase the brain’s sensitivity, which can trigger more attacks.
-Imaging studies have shown that patients with rebound headache syndrome actually show structural and functional changes in their brains as the result of their medication overuse — changes which are largely reversible once the cycle is broken.
+Imaging studies of patients with rebound headache syndrome actually show structural and functional changes in their brains as the result of their medication overuse.
+Those changes are largely reversible once the cycle is broken.

 In the meantime, the rebound brain requires ever-higher doses of medicine, more frequently, and still can’t get relief.
 Many describe it as having a constant “background” headache.

-How to avoid rebound in the first place:
+How to avoid rebound headache in the first place: